-Based on an assumed public offering price of \$4.00 per unit, the last reported sale price of our common stock on the OTCQB on October 6, 2016, we estimate that the net proceeds to us from the sale of the units that we are offering will be approximately \$9.55 million, after deducting underwriting discounts and commissions and estimated offering expenses (assuming none of the warrants issued in this offering are exercised).
+Based on an assumed public offering price of \$4.00 per unit, the minimum price for initial listing on the NASDAQ Capital Market, we estimate that the net proceeds to us from the sale of the units that we are offering will be approximately \$9.55 million after deducting underwriting discounts and commissions and estimated offering expenses (assuming none of the warrants issued in this offering are exercised).
 In addition, if all of the warrants offered pursuant to this prospectus are exercised in full for cash, we will receive approximately an additional \$\\$ in cash.

-A \$1.00 increase (decrease) in the assumed public offering price of \$4.00 per unit, the last reported sale price of our common stock on the OTCQB on October 6, 2016, would increase (decrease) the net proceeds from this offering by approximately \$2.5 million, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, after giving effect to the sale of 2,500,000 units at the assumed offering price of \$4.00.
+A \$1.00 increase (decrease) in the assumed public offering price of \$4.00 per unit, the minimum price for initial listing on the NASDAQ Capital Market, would increase (decrease) the net proceeds from this offering by approximately \$2.5 million, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, after giving effect to the sale of 2,500,000 units at the assumed offering price of \$4.00.
 Similarly, each increase (decrease) of one million units offered by us would increase (decrease) the net proceeds from this offering by approximately \$4.0 million, assuming the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, after giving effect to the sale of 2,500,000 units at the assumed offering price of \$4.00.